mattlknight/linux-notes/Shell_RCs_and_Profiles.md

 ### Interactive + Non-Login
 - if shell env variable ENV has filename defined in value R+X filename, `if [ -n "$ENV" ]; then . "$ENV"; fi`
+    - Does not use PATH variable to locate ENV=filename

 ### Non-Interactive
+- No startup files are read

+## /bin/bash POSIX Mode
+- if shell env variable ENV has filename defined in value R+X filename, `if [ -n "$ENV" ]; then . "$ENV"; fi`
+    - Does not use PATH variable to locate ENV=filename
+- No other startup files are read

+## /bin/bash invoked by rshd or sshd
+- R+X ~/.bashrc
+- --norc and --rcfile may also be used, but rshd/sshd rarely use/allow these variables to execute shell

+## /bin/sh linked to /bin/bash, invoked by rshd or sshd
 - No startup files are read